-While this high water usage makes industrial fluid cooling a prime target for energy and water conservation, the rush to reduce or eliminate it has in many instances actually increased energy consumption.
-Inappropriate fluid cooling, particularly the misapplication of chillers for cooling many industrial processes and equipment, has led to a large increase in fluid cooling costs and widespread inefficiency.
+While this high water usage makes fluid cooling a target for energy and water conservation, the rush to reduce or eliminate it has often increased energy consumption.
+Inappropriate fluid cooling, particularly the misuse of chillers for cooling equipment, led to a large increase in fluid cooling costs.

-In the manufacturing industry, nearly all industrial facilities utilize chillers in some capacity, typically operating with an average water temperature ranging from 45°F – 60°F. But the question begs to be asked … is utilizing chilled water always the best choice?
+In manufacturing, nearly all facilities use chillers in some capacity, typically operating with an average water temperature of 45°F – 60°F. But the question begs to be asked … is utilizing chilled water always the best choice?
 Creating a cold temperature, in general, is an expensive use of energy.
 Therefore, cooling temperatures below what is necessary has a direct relationship to an increase in costs.

-By simply increasing the amount of water, it is well documented that many fluid cooling applications can operate successfully with cooling media temperatures between 70°F – 90°F. This temperature variance makes it possible to utilize other fluid cooling technologies, such as dry cooling or evaporative cooling, which would result in a reduction in energy costs, as well as a reduction or elimination of the use of water.
+By simply increasing the amount of water, many fluid cooling applications operate successfully with cooling media temperatures of 70°F – 90°F. This temperature variance makes it possible to utilize other fluid cooling technologies, such as dry cooling or evaporative cooling, which would result in a reduction in energy costs, as well as a reduction or elimination of the use of water.

-Every single degree costs money.
-By learning how to improve efficiencies through an energy audit, businesses can reap the rewards of taking charge of their facility costs.
+Every single degree of chilling costs money.
+By learning how to improve efficiencies through an energy audit, businesses can reap the rewards of taking charge of their facility costs